agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 While you can build and run the GUI locally, there is also a live web app version of the program.
 To jump right in and give it a whirl, try the [web app powered raylib and Emscripten](https://agl-alexglopez.github.io/dancing-links-and-planning-pokemon/)!

 > [!TIP]
-> Be sure to enable the window resizing and disable mouse locking and hiding for the program to work correctly.
-Also, it seems to work best in full screen mode.
+> Be sure to go full screen mode.
+The mouse position is not tracked properly in windowed mode.

 If you would like to build and view the web app locally follow these steps.